-There is no doubt that this problem has been wilfully exaggerated by opponents of the left and the Corbyn project, both inside and outside the party, who include leading Jewish organisations – almost all of which are strongly supportive of Israel, the Tory government, rightwing Labour MPs, the Daily Mail, Guido Fawkes, left hating journalists like Nick Cohen and the likes of Katie Hopkins.
+There is no doubt that this problem has been wilfully exaggerated by opponents of the left and the Corbyn project, both inside and outside the party, who include leading Jewish organisations – almost all of which are strongly supportive of Israel, the Tory government -, rightwing Labour MPs, the Daily Mail, Guido Fawkes, left-hating journalists like Nick Cohen and the far-right troll/provocateur Katie Hopkins.

 There is also evidence that the Israeli government has contributed to this process, though even to make such an observation in the current climate runs the risk of being depicted as antisemitic oneself.
 Many of those who now attack ‘Labour antisemitism’ have never raised their voices about any other kind of racism.
 Some, like Katie Hopkins, actively promote racist hatred towards every other racial or ethnic group except Jews.

 Few members of this consensus have raised their voices to condemn Theresa May’s hostile environment, anti-Muslim bigotry or the ‘take our country back’ hate crimes that have been unfolding on a weekly or even daily basis since the referendum.
 To point this out is not ‘whataboutery’, but it does raise the question of why one form of racism has acquired such unprecedented prominence when so many others are ignored or minimised.